 The HTTP status codes are incorporated into the request-response cycle that is part of most client-server interactions.
 In fact, every time your web browser loads a URL, the server on the other end will include an HTTP status code in its response.

 Every HTTP response sent by the server consists of a header and, optionally, a body.
-You will find the HTTP status code inside of the response’s header.
+You will find the HTTP status code inside the response’s header.

-Unlike regular HTML and multimedia elements like images and video, HTTP codes are pieces of information that are sent by the server but are rarely displayed for the user.
+Unlike regular HTML and multimedia elements like images and video, HTTP codes are pieces of information that are sent by the server but are rarely displayed to the user.
 So, you can think of the HTTPS response codes as metadata.
 Just about the only time your web browser might display the HTTP status code is when there is an issue that you need to troubleshoot.

 Being a part of the HTTP protocol, the list of HTTP status codes is maintained by the Internet Assigned Numbers Authority (IANA).
 That said, technology companies like CloudFlare, Microsoft, Twitter, and others have been known to extend the HTTP response codes specification by adding new codes that will only be used on their respective platforms.